 In the 1940’s, Billy Riley bought a piece of land and built a gym that could also be referred to as a shed.
 This was to be the home of many champions of the future and would create a legacy for the generations to come.
 This was a gym that could produce every type of wrestler; professional wrestlers and straight wrestlers who could compete in both catch and freestyle.

-Without a doubt this gym produced exceptional wrestlers.
-In the 1950’s it saw wrestlers such as Karel Istaz (Karl Gotch) and Bert Assirati.
 The 1960’s included Ernie Riley (Billy Riley’s son), Melvin Riss (Harold Winstanley), John Foley, Jack Dempsey (Tommy Moore), Billy Joyce (Bob Robinson) and Billy Robinson.

 Other great wrestlers included Roy Wood, Alan Latham (Francis Sullivan), Seamus Dunleavy, Billy Chambers, Len Wetherby, Jackie Cheers, Frank Riley, Jimmy Hart, Alan Hartwood, Harry Duvall, Ken Baldwin, John Naylor and Brian Burke.